gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 5. **Start Execution**:
    - Call `Runtime.runIfWaitingForDebugger()` to continue from the initial break
+   - Begin a timeout timer that covers the entire debug session

 6. **Wait for Events**:
-   - Listen for `Debugger.paused` event (breakpoint hit)
+   - Listen for `Debugger.paused` events (breakpoint hits)
-   - Listen for process exit event
+   - Listen for process exit events and inspector disconnects
-   - Start timeout timer

 7. **Evaluate Expression**:
    - Try: `Runtime.evaluate({ expression: "JSON.stringify(${expression})" })`
    - If that fails, fallback to: `Runtime.evaluate({ expression })`
    - Parse the result to extract type and value
+   - Append the typed result to an in-memory array
+   - Call `Debugger.resume()` to continue execution

-8. **Cleanup**:
+8. **Session Completion**:
-   - Kill the spawned Node process
+   - Stop when the target process exits or the timeout elapses
    - Close the Inspector connection
-   - Return the result
+   - Return the collected results

 ### Expression Evaluation Strategy